varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 We're not there yet, but it's certainly getting better.

-However, implementing TLS and SSL is still insanely complex, and thanks to Edward Snowdens whistle-blowing, we have very good reasons to believe that didn't happen by accident.
+However, implementing TLS and SSL is still insanely complex, and thanks to Edward Snowden's whistle-blowing, we have very good reasons to believe that didn't happen by accident.

 The issue of finding a good TLS/SSL implementation is still the